-On the occasion of the 24th birthday of Slovenia, Tamara looks back at the evolution of her country.
+On the occasion of the 24th birthday of Slovenia, Tamara looks back at the evolution of her country and offers reflections on the development of Slovenia.
 The revolutionary spirit of the beginning has vanished, corruption and failing social system dominate everyday life and throw shadow on today’s national holiday – a high time for a reset!

 Assessing Slovenia’s Challenges